 Posted on July 2014

 Distracted Driving: Don’t Do It

-If you or anyone that you know has been involved in a auto accident involving distracted driving, please contact the Law Offices of Michael A. Demayo, L.L.P. for a Free Case Evaluation.
-The Law Offices of Michael A. DeMayo, L.L.P. can be contacted Toll Free at 1-877-333-1000 or by email at info@DeMayoLaw.com
+If you or anyone that you know has been involved in an auto accident involving distracted driving, please contact DeMayo Law Offices for a Free Case Evaluation.
+DeMayo Law Offices can be contacted at (877) 333-1000 or by email.